STATUTORY EDUCATION LICENCE

 What type of educational institution are you?

-Help → Education institution
+Help → Educational institution

 - 'Non-Commercial' means an educational institution that is not conducted for the profit, direct or indirect, of any individual or individuals;